 How do you help a patient manage multiple medications?

-What do I do if I need a specialty medication?
+What if I need a specialty medication?

 This will typically start with a conversation with your provider.
 Depending on the condition, your primary care provider may assist.
 Otherwise, specialty medications are typically prescribed by your specialist.